All Episodes

 At least according to Biden.

-Well, yeah, except that I don't think Biden's any a lot of people ran a move to throw Biden overboard.
+Well, yeah, except I don't think Biden's any a lot of people had a move to throw Biden overboard.

-Uh uh Douglas Wilder, uh, who invented the Wilder effect, uh, has written a piece demanding that uh Biden be thrown off a ticket replaced by Hillary.
+Douglas Wilder, who invented the Wilder effect, has written a piece demanding that Biden be thrown off a ticket, replaced by Hillary.

-We had uh we had Gibbs kind of throw Biden overboard yesterday when asked about all the corruption and the fraud and the stimulus package.
+We had Gibbs kind of throw Biden overboard yesterday when asked about all the corruption and the fraud in the stimulus package.

 Well, vice president's watching that.